-The severity of all AEs identified in MTN-029/IPM 039 will be graded using:
+The severity of all AEs identified in MTN-030/IPM 041 will be graded using:

-- DAIDS Female Genital Grading Table for Use in Microbicide Studies (FGGT) - If not identified there, the DAIDS Table for Grading Adult and Pediatric Adverse Events (Toxicity Table), Version 2.0, dated November 2014
+- DAIDS Female Genital Grading Table for Use in Microbicide Studies (FGGT) - If not identified in the FGGT, the DAIDS Table for Grading Adult and Pediatric Adverse Events (Toxicity Table), Version 2.0, dated November 2014

-The DAIDS Toxicity Tables can be accessed on the DAIDS RSC web site (http://rsc.tech-res.com/safetyandpharmacovigilance/).
+The DAIDS Toxicity Tables can be accessed on the DAIDS RSC web site (http://rsc.tech-res.com/clinical-research-sites/safety-reporting/daids-grading-tables).

 AEs listed in both the FGGT and the Toxicity Table should be graded according to the FGGT.
 AEs not listed in the FGGT should be graded according to the Toxicity Table.
-AEs not listed in the FGGT or the Toxicity Table should be graded according to the "estimating severity grade" row of the Toxicity Table:
+AEs not listed in the FGGT or the Toxicity Table should be graded according to the "estimating severity grade" row of the Toxicity Table, shown below.

-Grade 1 Grade 2 Grade 3 Grade 4 Potentially

-Mild Moderate Severe Life-Threatening

-Symptoms causing no or minimal interference with usual social & functional activities Symptoms causing greater than minimal interference with usual social and functional activities Symptoms causing inability to perform usual social and functional activities Symptoms causing inability to perform basic self-care functions OR Medical or operative intervention indicated to prevent permanent impairment, persistent disability, or death
+Grade 1 Mild Grade 2 Moderate Grade 3 Severe Grade 4 Potentially Life-Threatening Symptoms causing no or minimal interference with usual social & functional activities Symptoms causing greater than minimal interference with usual social and functional activities Symptoms causing inability to perform usual social and functional activities Symptoms causing inability to perform basic self-care functions OR Medical or operative intervention indicated to prevent permanent impairment, persistent disability, or death